 While new professional sports teams often have flashy competitions to choose their team names, the Internationals have much simpler origins.
 The team's now famous moniker was actually coined moments before their inaugural match.
 It is rumoured that Cameron Bath, while looking for playing numbers, was approached by an individual who was looking for his team.

-He recounts the infamous events: 'The team not knowing everyone in it's entirety, welcomed a late arrival, a young and wiry Ethiopian who proclaimed he was a nifty left winger.
+He recounts the infamous events: 'The team not knowing everyone in it's entirety, welcomed a late arrival, a young and wiry chap who proclaimed he was a nifty left winger.
 He asked, "is this the Marist Internationals?" to which a reply "yes, we are Marist from Kilbirnie".
 He said "excellent" and proceeded to get changed.

 The reaction the lad later received upon strapping on his shin guards made him quickly realise that not only was this not his team, it was not even his sport!
 It is said that no human has ever moved so quickly out of a playing kit.
 Perhaps he could have been useful on the left wing, we saw him later in Green and White for the Marist Internationals Soccer team.'